tasharen/ngui/Assets/NGUI/ReadMe - 2.7.0.txt

 - FIX: Couple of tweaks to UIAtlas and UIFont's replacement feature.

 1.83:
-- NEW: Added a simple script that can save the state of the checkbox (or a group of checkboxes) to player prefs.
+- NEW: Added a simple script that can save the state of the toggle (or a group of togglees) to player prefs.
 - FIX: A variety of minor tweaks.

 1.82:
 - NEW: It's now possible to specify a "replacement" value on UIAtlas and UIFonts, making swapping of atlases and fonts a trivial matter.
-- NEW: UICheckbox now has an option to allow unchecking the last item within a group.
+- NEW: UIToggle now has an option to allow unchecking the last item within a group.
 - FIX: Most cases of FindObjectsOfTypeAll has been replaced with FindSceneObjectsOfType instead.
 - FIX: UISliderColors now keeps the slider's alpha.
 - FIX: Edit-time modification of UISlider's 'rawValue' in the inspector will now again visibly move the slider.